mdtoy-dev/Project-1/README.md

 ### Calendarific API
 To show special days

-### Wikipedia API
+### Ticket Master API
-To show information about special days
+To add events the user might be interested in booking tickets for to the calendar.